 - Eye-catching background works wonders in grabbing the attention of viewers.

 - If you have one important message to display, use multiple objects around that drive attention to the message.

-- Make sure to maintain the brand color combination and compatible with your brand.
+- Make sure to maintain the brand color combination and be compatible with your brand.

-- Avoid making posters which are complicated to understand.
+- Avoid making posters that are complicated to understand.
 Chances are, people might not get your message.

 - If you have more data or text to display, use infographics instead of text.